FluxML/Flux.jl/README.md

 all((model(x) .> 0.5) .== y)
 ```

-See the [documentation](https://fluxml.github.io/Flux.jl/) for details, the [website](https://fluxml.ai/tutorials.html) for tutorials, or the [model zoo](https://github.com/FluxML/model-zoo/) for examples.
+See the [documentation](https://fluxml.github.io/Flux.jl/) for details, or the [model zoo](https://github.com/FluxML/model-zoo/) for examples.

 If you use Flux in your research, please [cite](CITATION.bib) our work.